-Thankfully optimism still prevails amongst the survey participants and more than half considered that they still had time to achieve these goals!
+Thankfully, optimism still prevails amongst the Legal and General survey participants who provided these statistics * and more than half considered they still had the time to achieve these goals in their retirement!

 Remaining curious about life and wanting to fully participate in the wide array of beautiful opportunities that life has to offer is healthy and promotes longevity.
 Nobody really wants age or circumstances to stop us doing what we want in life, do we?
 However, our perception of reality often leads us to believe that our dreams cannot be fulfilled, that our health is not strong enough, or that our finances do not lend the extra capital needed to pursue such ambition.

-Equity Release, or a Lifetime Mortgage, allows you to release money from your home without having to move.
+A lifetime mortgage, the most popular type of Equity Release, allows you to release money from your home without having to move.
 It’s a loan secured against your property which can be used to provide you with an additional source of income to top up your pension for example or finance your ‘to-do’ list of life goals.

 It is so important to us, as individuals that we feel fulfilled in life, that we have the financial freedom to be able to achieve our desires and that we have the power as individuals to choose our own future, as much as is reasonably possible.

 It is important to us, as a company, that we can support the kind of exciting and meaningful life experience that our clients wish to achieve.
-If you think that Equity Release may be right for you, please feel free to contact Kevin Woods to discuss your situation in confidence, and without charge or obligation of any kind.
+If you think that Equity Release may be right for you, please feel free to contact Kevin Woods on 01489 454545 or email firstname.lastname@example.org to discuss your situation in confidence, and without charge or obligation of any kind.

 *Legal and General Home Finance Limited.
 Q0057544/SUB0192780/Aug 2018

-Equity release is the answer to so many financial questions.
-If you would like to know more about it, and see if it could be the right move for you, please book an appointment or request a call-back
+Equity release could be the answer to some of your financial questions.
+If you would like to know more about it, and see if it could be the right option for you, please book an appointment or request a call-back

 We will be in touch as soon as possible to arrange a convenient time for a meeting, which is completely free of charge and without obligation.